ballerina-platform/module-ballerinax-sap.s4hana.qm/examples/SAP-to-Database/Integrate SAP API to update database.md

 );
 ```

-### 2. Setup a Client to the database
+### 2. Setup MySQL Client

-The basic setup for the client is already written in the example.
-Refer to the [mySQL package](https://central.ballerina.io/ballerinax/mysql/latest) to learn more.
+Ensure the MySQL client setup is completed.
+For more details, Refer to the [MySQL package documentation](https://central.ballerina.io/ballerinax/mysql/latest) to learn more.

 ### 3. Configuration

-Configure S/4HANA API and database credentials in `Config.toml` in the example directory:
+In the example directory, create a `Config.toml` file to configure the database credentials and S/4HANA API.
+Add your credentials there:

 ```toml
 [s4hanaClientConfig]